 - Diversified technology providers that offer integrated biometrics solutions to governments, law enforcement agencies and other organizations.
-This group of competitors includes companies such as Safran, 3M/Cogent, and NEC. - Component providers that offer biometrics software and hardware components for fingerprint, facial, and iris biometric identification.
-This group of competitors includes companies such as Cognitec, Neurotechnology, Iritech, and Innovatrics.
+This group of competitors includes companies such as Idemia, Gemalto, and NEC. - Component providers that offer biometrics software and hardware components for fingerprint, facial, iris and voice biometric identification.
+This group of competitors includes companies such as Cognitec, Neurotechnology, Iritech, Nuance Communications, Inc. and Innovatrics.